Meccano Heidelberg Platen Press

 Overall look of the machine (March 2017)

-This model has been constructed by Albert van Oorde, a member of the MGN, whose family owns a printing company for generations.
+This model has been constructed by Albert van Oorde, a member of the MGN.
+Together with his brother he owned a printing company.

-Research learned, that Albert van Oorde has exhibited his model only once, as in february 2006, he passed away at age 83.
-Albert van Oorde was not a well known member of the MGN and because of this the model became soon out of sight to the Meccano community.
+Research learned, that Albert van Oorde has exhibited this model only once, as in february 2006, he passed away at age 83.
+Albert van Oorde was not a well known member of the MGN and because of this the model soon was lost out of sight to the Meccano community.

 Our MGN member Meindert Buis was able to get into contact with the van Oorde family.
 After some brief contacts with the son of Albert it was possible to borrow the machine for a couple of weeks, during which time a VirtualMEC model could be developed.